Master’s in Healthcare Leadership and Management at UT Dallas

 no.3

-GDP Growth in the Texas
+GDP Growth in Texas

 Ranked No. 3 for Industries Driving GDP Growth in the Texas Economy according to Investopedia